theparticleman/ReadABitmap/readme.md

 The first thing we need to do is make sure we can read a binary file.
 To help with this, you can use [this](https://github.com/theparticleman/ReadABitmap/blob/master/test_file.bin) file.
 It contains 6 bytes.
 The values of those bytes are `0`, `1`, `2`, `3`, `4`, and `5`.

 *Test #1*: Write a test to ensure that you can read from this test file and get the correct bytes.
-Make the test pass.
+Make the test passes.

 ## Bitmap Header